 Christine McCann joined the faculty of the Department of History and Political Science at Norwich University in 1998.
 Today she directs the history program and specializes in the history of Medieval Europe and western Christian monasticism.

-McCann earned her BA in history with high honors at Indiana University and her MA and PhD in medieval European history at the University of California, Santa Barbara.
+McCann earned her BA in history with high honors at Indiana University and her Master of Arts and Ph.D. in medieval European history at the University of California, Santa Barbara.